twentyOne2x/attnmarkets-docs/pages/introduction/vision-attn.md

 while keeping the core invariant:

-> attn underwrites and banks **revenue streams** of creators, apps, DAOs, and companies.
+> attn underwrites and banks **onchain revenue streams** of the entities that borrow from it.
-> Risk is taken on those cashflows and entities, not on banks, card programs, payroll providers, or individual credit scores.
+> Risk is taken on those cashflows and those borrowers.
+Payment, card, and payroll providers are just where funds are spent; they are not guarantors, and attn does not take consumer risk on employees or shoppers.

-Facilities always go to **entities** (projects, DAOs, companies, platforms), never directly to individual employees or shoppers.
+Facilities always go to **revenue-generating entities** (projects, DAOs, companies, platforms), never directly to individual employees or shoppers.
+Card, commerce, BNPL, and payroll providers may bear consumer risk in their own stack; attn does not.

 This page is aspirational and assumes no privileged access to large incumbents (like Deel).